natrixdev/Discord-Server-Boost-Botter/README.md

 ## [Support on my Discord](https://discord.gg/cj7rbnUvcz)

 # Last update:
-- The programme is working again
+- The script is working again
 - The joiner and booster are functional
 - The code has been updated
 - And much more like more speed of execution etc.